nastygirl66/arc/SoftwareUpdate.txt

-Add TFLite Edge TPU Docs Integrations Page  (#8900)
+Add https://youtu.be/rCggzXRRSRo to Speed Estimation Docs (#8577)